 What is Depression?

-Depression is a common mental disorder characterized by persistent sadness and a lack of interest or pleasure in previously rewarding or enjoyable activities.
-It can also disturb appetite, sleep, feeling fatigued, poor concentration are all common symptoms.
+Depression is a common mental health condition characterised by persistent sadness and a lack of interest or pleasure in previously rewarding or enjoyable activities.
+It can also disturb appetite, sleep, feeling fatigued, and poor concentration are all common symptoms.
 The effects of depression can be long-lasting or recurrent and can dramatically affect a person’s ability to function and live a rewarding life.

-So far, we know that the diagnosis of clinical depression results from a complex interaction of social, psychological and biological factors (i.e., Biopsychosocial model).
-That means that individuals that have experienced adverse life events such as unemployment, bereavement, psychological trauma are more likely to develop symptoms of depression.
+So far, we know that the diagnosis of clinical depression results from a complex interaction of social, psychological and biological factors (i.e., the Biopsychosocial model).
+That means that individuals that have experienced adverse life events such as unemployment, bereavement, and psychological trauma are more likely to develop symptoms of depression.

-What Changes when Depressed?
+What Changes with Depression?

 The symptoms and severity of depression can vary from individual to individual.
 Depression is different from usual mood fluctuations and short-lived emotional responses to identifiable stressors or challenges in everyday life.
 Depression can cause the affected individual to suffer greatly and function poorly at work, at school and in the family.
-Living with a family member experiencing depression can often feel like walking on eggshells; however, in turn the depression can often increase due to interpersonal difficulties within a family home.
+Living with a family member experiencing depression can often feel like walking on eggshells; however, in turn, the depression can often increase due to interpersonal difficulties within a family home.
 At its worst, depression can lead to suicide.
-Research has indicated that close to 800 000 people die due to suicide every year.
+Research has indicated that close to 800,000 people die due to suicide every year.
 Suicide is the second leading cause of death in 15-29-year-olds.
 Due to the impact that depression can have on an individual’s life, we recommend reaching out to explore options for treatment of depression with a GP or please feel free to send an online enquiry to our practice.

 What are Common Symptoms of Depression?